dlee1828/dlee1828.github.io/markdown/make-phony.md

 ## Motivation

 GNU Make is a neat tool.
-However, there are some aspects of Make which occasionally receive criticism.
+However, there are some aspects of it which occasionally receive criticism.
 One of these is the way phony targets are specified.

 Make reads from a set of rules written in a Makefile.
 Most of these rules are used to build files, but it’s also common to have rules which just run a series of commands (`make clean`, `make install`, etc).
-It’s important to indicate to Make that such rules don’t correspond to actual files; otherwise, Make may skip running the commands.
+It’s important to indicate to Make that such rules don’t correspond to actual files, as otherwise, Make may skip running the commands.
 For example, if you happen to have a file named `install` in your project directory, and then you run `make install`, Make won’t actually run your install commands and you’ll receive the following message:

 ```
 make: 'install' is up to date.